-According to a study by MIT, exercise is socially contagious- generally speaking, we tend to get inspired by the workout routines of those in our social networks.
-Working out with people who are more active has been shown to push people harder, as well as sharing workout results.
+According to a study by MIT, exercise is socially contagious – generally speaking, we tend to get inspired by the workout routines of those in our social networks.
+Working out with people who are more active has been shown to push people harder, as has sharing workout results.

 In her book Mind What You Wear, researcher and psychologist Karen Pine explored the relationship between a person’s attire and their level of confidence.
-Her findings concluded that what we wear affects our mental processes, and so taking steps to invest in clothing that makes you feel more confident can, over time, improve your self perception.
-This can be a new sports bra, sneakers, that dress hanging in the back of your closet- whatever form it takes!
+Her findings concluded that what we wear affects our mental processes, and so taking steps to invest in clothing that makes you feel more confident can, over time, improve your self-perception.
+This can be a new sports bra, sneakers, or that dress hanging in the back of your closet – whatever form it takes!

 Remember what you’re there for.
-It can be frustrating to wait for results, especially when it seems like everyone around you has already attained the “perfect body”.
+It can be frustrating to wait for results, especially when it seems like everyone around you has already achieved the “perfect body.”
 But everyone started from the same place of uncertainty.
-It’s not about washboard abs and huge biceps- the progress comes with a commitment to consistent time and effort.
+It’s not about washboard abs and huge biceps – the progress comes with a commitment to consistent time and effort.
 Keep your eyes focused on the goal you’ve set for yourself, and make sure to celebrate all the milestones along the way!

 Gymtimidation can be a real hurdle to overcome, but it’s important to remember that you don’t have to go through this alone.
 Taking the time to really understand your own needs and goals, as well as giving yourself the tools necessary for success are the best steps towards feeling confident and comfortable in your journey – no matter where it takes you.
 So take a deep breath and head on into the gym – you’ve got this!